China-UK-ZSL/Resources_for_KZSL/ZS-IMGC/ZSL_Dataset/README.md

     - ILSVRC2012_val: testing set features for seen classes
     - ILSVRC2011: testing set features for unseen classes

-&ensp;&ensp; In each sub-folder, each `.mat` file corresponds to one class and is named by the index of this class in `split.mat`.
+&ensp;&ensp;&ensp;&ensp; In each sub-folder, each `.mat` file corresponds to one class and is named by the index of this class in `split.mat`.

 3. `split.mat` includes the following fields:

     - allwnids: the WordNet ids of all ImageNet classes
     - allwords: the class names
     - seen: all seen classes in ImageNet (i.e., the ImageNet 2012 1K subset)